rustdelhi/DNASequenceAnalysis/README.md

 ## Introduction

-This Rust project aims to provide a robust and efficient solution for DNA sequence analysis, including sequence alignments and mutation detection.
-Leveraging the power of Rust's performance and safety features, this project is designed to handle large-scale DNA data for various bioinformatics applications.
+This Rust project aims to provide a robust and efficient solution for basic DNA sequence analysis, including sequence alignments and mutation detection.
+Leveraging the power of Rust's performance and safety features.

 ## Features